hingler/itunes-visualizer/homeforlearning.md

 - however, it appears to be relatively minor (at least for now)

 - so i am going to ignore it >:)

+# GLFW

+## Key callbacks

+The PollEvents function runs into the issue that if a user presses and releases a key in the time taken prior to polling events, the input will be ignored.
+GLFW suggests two solutions to this:

+- glfwSetInputMode(window, GLFW_STICKY_KEYS, GLFW_TRUE);
+- glfwSetKeyCallback(window, callback);

+Seemingly you would want to use the poll approach for keys which are held down, and the callback approach for keys which are just pressed.